agregory999/windstream-oss/FSS-BACKUP.md

 There are only 5 required arguments, the rest are optional.
 See above for help.
 The most basic command is below, this will use a type of daily (incremental).
 Given the compartment for FSS, the script will iterate and perform the backups on ALL File Systems in the compartment.

+Required:
+- -fc Compartment OCID where Filesystems live
+- -oc Compartment OCID where object bucket backups will go
+- -r RCLONE remote - must be defined by OS user (rclone config show).
+And include colon (ie oci-oss:)
+- -ad Availability domain of FSS (see example)
+- -m Mount Point IP - will be used as temporary read only mount

 ```
 root prompt:>> ./fss_backup.py -fc ocid1.compartment.oc1..fss.compartment.ocid -oc ocid1.compartment.oc1..yyy.oss.bucket.compartment.ocid -r oci-oss: -m 10.0.1.83 -ad UWQV:US-ASHBURN-AD-3
 ```